 Brown long-eared bat Photo: copyright John Altringham

-Whilst the Natterer's and Brown long-eared bats live within the roof and eaves of the church, these species fly within the building before emerging outside at dusk and to a lesser extent before returning to their roosts at dawn.
-The reasons why the bats do this is not fully understood, but it is likely that it at least partly serves a social function for the colony during the period before it is dark enough for them to emerge into the open.
+Whilst the Natterer's and Brown long-eared bats live within the roof and eaves of the church, many individuals of these two species flew within the building before emerging outside at dusk and to a lesser extent before returning to their roosts at dawn.
+The reasons why bats do this is not fully understood, but it is likely that it at least partly serves a social function for the colony.
 Such behaviour can be seen in other churches, barns and similar enclosed spaces where these species roost.

-During these flights inside St Hilda's the bats deposit droppings and urine spots over the walls and furnishings inside the church.
-It is predominantly this which the church authorities object to.
-Claims have been made that those using the church have fallen ill as a result and that the presence of bats constitute a health hazard, but there is no evidence that contact with bat droppings or urine carries any particular risk of disease in Britain.
+During these flights inside St Hilda's the bats deposited droppings and urine spots over the walls and furnishings inside the church.
+Claims were made that those using the church hadfallen ill and that the presence of bats constituted a health hazard, but there is no evidence that contact with bat droppings or bat urine carries any particular risk of disease in Britain.

-The bat roosts at St. Hilda's are of great conservation importance.
-The roosts are maternity colonies, where females gather during the spring and summer months to give birth and raise their young.
+Around 200 Natterer's bats use the building to raise their young.
 Bats are long-lived animals (often 15 years or more) and breed very slowly (only one baby a year).
 They are traditional in their behaviour, returning to the same place year after year.
 Churches are ideal for these species as they remain undisturbed for much of the time and provide numerous crevices in which bats roost, as well as the enclosed space for pre-emergence flight.
-If excluded from their roost, they are unlikely to find such perfect conditions elsewhere in the area, so breeding success could decline and the species be gradually lost.

-Since concerns about the bats were first raised North Yorkshire Bat Group has made a number of suggestions regarding the management of the bats in order to minimize the problems for the church.
+Since concerns about the bats were first raised, North Yorkshire Bat Group made a number of suggestions regarding the management of the bats in order to minimize the problems for the church.
 These range from temporarily covering surfaces between services to protect them and to make cleaning easier, regular cleaning of the church and the construction of a ceiling within the church to create a roof void so that the bats can fly without depositing droppings throughout the building.
 The Group even provided a team of volunteers a few years ago to clean the church and at one period English Nature provided funding for regular cleaning to be undertaken.
-Unfortunately, these ideas have not been acceptable to the church which has challenged the protection which bats enjoy under both domestic and European legislation.

 As part of their efforts to exclude the bats from the body of the church under licence, the church has carried out other mitigation measures.
-These include creating access points and installing heating in the roof of the lychgate and making alterations to a nearby barn in the hope of encouraging bats into these places.
-This mitigation has not been carried out in conjunction with the Bat Group and we consider both measures to be inappropriate given the ecological requirements of the species concerned.
-To date there is no evidence that bats are roosting in these areas.
+These include creating access points and installing heating in the roof of the lychgate and making alterations to a barn to the south in the hope of encouraging bats into these places.
+This mitigation was not suggested by the Bat Group and we consider both measures to be inappropriate given the ecological requirements of the species concerned.